-Today is not April Fool's Day: TMC MP Derek O'Brien post PMO's working for every Indian tweet
+Today is not April Fool's Day: TMC MP Derek O'Brien posts on PMO's working for every Indian tweet

-New Delhi, Feb 05: Replying to Prime Minister Narendra Modi's assertion that his government was working for every Indian, senior TMC leader Derek O'Brien on Wednesday said "Today is not April 1".
+New Delhi, Feb 05: Replying to Prime Minister Narendra Modi's assertion that his government was working for every Indian, senior TMC leader Derek O'Brien on Wednesday said, "Today is not April 1".

-The prime minister's office had tweeted, "We are all members of one family.
+Prime Minister's office had tweeted, "We are all members of one family.
 This is the ethos of India.

 We want every Indian to be happy and healthy.
 Guided by 'Sabka Saath, Sabka Vikas, Sabka Vishwas' we are working for the welfare of every Indian."